Waterston: Industry

-Part of the village lies within the boundaries of the Dragon LNG terminal.
+Part of the village now lies within the boundaries of the Dragon LNG terminal.
+Costing about £35 million and extending to 300 acre, the plant was built as an oil refinery in 1997.
+In 2007 it was redeveloped as a LNG storage facility, and taken over by Dragon in 2009.
 The plant is expected to process between 10 and 20 percent of the UK's gas supply requirement.